 Students apply to a specific country for a specific proposal.
 You may only apply to one country to do one thing.
 Thus, the first step is to select where you’d like to go and what you plan to do there.

 Each country has its own number of grants, selection criteria, and eligibility qualifications.
 You should carefully review the requirements for your country of interest!
 Country descriptions are also available online: http://us.fulbrightonline.org/countries/regions

 Other grants and awards opportunities can be found on the Graduate School website

 The AGGRS scholarship provides small grants up to $5,000 to support the research and scholarship of doctoral or terminal master's degree candidates for their dissertations or theses.

-The competition is held twice each year, during autumn and spring semesters.
+The competition is held once each year, during autumn semester.
 While eligibility is tied to financial need, awards are made on the merit of the proposal, which must be for work that is essential to the dissertation or thesis.

 The Graduate Research Small Grants Program is designed to enhance opportunities for graduate students in Arts & Humanities to conduct research by offering supplemental financial support of up to $500 on a competitive basis.
 Applications may be submitted at any time, but they should be received by the Arts & Humanities office at least eight weeks before the date when the funds are to be used.